aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_jumptoalldoc.md

 ## JumpToAllDoc             --  search feature jump to next/previous across buffers

 ## Desc
-search feature jump to next/previous across buffers
+* jump to the next-prev occurance of srch or selection in all currently open documents

 ## See also
 * __blank__